The Adventure of the Dancing Men: Substitution cipher

 The mysterious sequence of stick men is a simple substitution cipher; that is, each stick man represents a given letter of the alphabet.

 The above-mentioned fifth and final message that decodes as "ELSIE PREPARE TO MEET THY GOD" looks like this:

 Note how the first stick man repeats in the 5th, 8th, and 12th position: it represents the "e" twice present in the words "Elsie" and "prepare".
 The first and second time the stick man carries a flag – this denotes the end of a word – both words end with an "e".

+The cypher was inspired by a visit to the Hill House Inn in Happisburgh on the North Norfolk coast.